RastonLab/Virtual-FTIR-Functions/README.md

 - `virtual_environment.sh`

   - This script creates a virtual python environments (venv) needed to run `app.py`.
 The script uses `requirements.txt` to install the required dependencies to a venv that is used for both directories.
 To activate the virtual environment (if your editor or terminal does not automatically activate it), run `source venv/bin/activate`.
 To deactivate the virtual environment, run `deactivate` in the terminal.
+    - NOTE: This script is designed to be run from outside the `scripts` directory.

 ---